Seleziona una pagina

 Submitted

-Economics and innovation scholars have long recognized the potential of public procurement to trigger innovation.
-To what extent has this potential been realized so far?
-What can be done to improve the performance of public procurement of innovation (PPI) in this regard?
-This paper addresses these issues by providing a literature survey of research on PPI.
-After categorizing PPI instruments, the paper discusses existing interdisciplinary knowledge to answer four broad questions: i) Does PPI spur innovation? ii) How should PPI be designed to best spur innovation? iii) What are the main barriers to implement PPI? iv) What is the role of PPI in the innovation policy mix?
-The paper concludes with a discussion of future research needs and policy insights in light of current global challenges.
+Scholars and policymakers have long recognized the potential of public procurement to incentivize innovation.
+Yet it is unclear to what extent this potential has been realized and what measures should be implemented to maximize performance.
+This paper surveys the economic literature on public procurement of innovation (PPI) to take stock of this debate.
+We discuss the existing research on four broad questions: i) Does PPI spur innovation? ii) How should PPI be designed to best spur innovation? iii) What are the barriers to implementing PPI? iv) What is the role of PPI in the innovation policy mix?
+We conclude that none of these questions can yet be answered unambiguously.
+We highlight the areas where additional research is most needed and discuss policy implications for current global challenges.

 “Strategic Management in Public Procurement: The Role of Dynamic Capabilities in Equity and Efficiency”